Boyko-Karadzhov/Dynamic-Libraries/README.md

     __declspec(dllexport) int sum(int a, int b);

+---

+### DynamicLibraryManager.Invoke
-You call that in C# using this method:
+You call the procedure above in a C# code using this method:

     Karadzhov.Interop.DynamicLibraries.DynamicLibraryManager.Invoke<int>("C:\\MyAssembly.dll", "sum", 2, 5);

-Easy as scrambled eggs!
-Have fun!
+---

+### DynamicLibraryManager.Reset
+A library will be released by calling the Reset method like this:

+    Karadzhov.Interop.DynamicLibraries.DynamicLibraryManager.Reset("C:\\MyAssembly.dll");

+You will want to release a library so it can be updated and loaded again for another invocation.
+Call Reset without arguments to release all loaded libraries.